Boost Your Testosterone Naturally with These Popular Foods

 And like other foods on this list, ginger is very high in zinc (sensing a theme yet?) as well as vitamin C, vitamin E, beta-carotene, lutein, lycopene, quercetin, genistein, and tannin, plus manganese, copper, and selenium.
 As you can see, ginger provides a lot of great health benefits.

-For delicious and easy ways to incorporate ginger into your diet, check out the following: 27 Great Ginger Recipes.
+For delicious and other ways to incorporate ginger into your healthy diet, check out the following: 27 Great Ginger Recipes.

 Garlic